Global Site

 Step 1

-Gather and evaluate information about risks specific to the ICT sector, regions, and NEC companies based on The ICT Sector Guide on Implementing the UN Guiding Principles on Business and Human Rights, the International Trade Union Confederation (ITUC)’s 2020 ITUC GLOBAL RIGHTS INDEX, other external research reports, and internal analysis of our procurement structure.
+Collect and evaluate information on each risk from the perspectives of the ICT sector, region, and business characteristics, based on The ICT Sector Guide on Implementing the UN Guiding Principles on Business and Human Rights, the International Trade Union Confederation (ITUC)’s ITUC GLOBAL RIGHTS INDEX, other external research reports, and internal analysis of our procurement structure.

 Step 2

-Taking into account the results of evaluations of human rights impact by international NPO Business for Social Responsibility (BSR), identify high-priority business domains (human rights risks to workers in manufacturing processes at plants of suppliers outside Japan (including outsourced production), human rights risks to foreign national apprentice interns in technical trainee programs in manufacturing processes at domestic plants of suppliers, risk of long working hours in software development, and occupational safety and health risks during construction, maintenance and inspection).
+Combining the insights from Step 1 with the results of a human rights impact assessment conducted by BSR, an international NPO, we identify high-priority risks within key business domains.
+Examples include human rights risks to workers in manufacturing processes at plants of suppliers outside Japan (including outsourced production), human rights risks to foreign technical intern trainees in manufacturing processes at plants of suppliers in Japan, risk of long working hours in software development, and occupational health and safety risks during construction, maintenance and inspection.

 Step 3

-For suppliers identified in the fiscal 2023 audits as having high-risk items for correction, we provided corrective guidance and followed up until correction was completed.
+For suppliers identified with high-risk items for correction in the fiscal year 2024 audit, we provided corrective guidance and follow-up until correction was completed.

 Supply Chain Risk Assessment Results and Corrective Action